isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-making-selections-within-the-dashboard/c-making-selections-within-the-dashboard.md

 ---
 description: Data within a dashboard can easily be segmented and explored by the use of selections.
-seo-description: Data within a dashboard can easily be segmented and explored by the use of selections.
-seo-title: Making Selections within the Dashboard
 solution: Analytics
 title: Making Selections within the Dashboard
 topic: Data workbench